AssetBlock/arc-01/README.md

 ## Summary
 Unlike tokens on a smart contract-enabled platform, there is not yet support for native functions to automate processes and avoid issues smart contracts were designed to prevent (such as dual payments).

 Instead, we must use the transaction `notes` field as the primary tool for defining tokens.
-For some security tokens, we must pass requests for transfers to a central token issuer who is responsible for approving the transfer based on the compliance rules associated with the token.
+For security tokens, we must pass requests for transfers to a central token issuer who is responsible for approving the transfer based on the compliance rules associated with the token.

 ### Key Terms